-(1).
-Folk beliefs originate from the functional construction of individual, local, and diverse social cooperation ethics and various partial equilibrium by folk individuals, local communities, and various groups.
-This construction is usually random and accidental, and can also be regarded as a reflection and amplification of the "menu-style" and open deity system of the mainstream initiated by civil society and deliberately oriented towards the construction of "overall equilibrium of social cooperation ethics".
+(2).
+Folk sects are at the other extreme of the mass religion type.
+They are initiated by civil society and deliberately oriented towards the construction of "overall equilibrium of social cooperation ethics".
 They are a kind of man-made institutional religion.
 On the one hand, folk sects draw on the worship of professional wizards in folk beliefs (an institutional religion that originated in early society).
 This is prominently reflected in the fact that the founders and subsequent leaders of folk sects often have "charisma" (extraordinary gifts) characteristics, and folk sects use a lot of witchcraft and mysticism.
-On the other hand, in the context of the harmony of the three religions, folk sects also blend the dominant ethics of the three religions, but they are often concentrated on a personified supreme god, and develop their own religious classics, doctrines, organizations, systems and rituals.
+10On the other hand, in the context of the harmony of the three religions, folk sects also blend the dominant ethics of the three religions, but they are often concentrated on a personified supreme god, and develop their own religious classics, doctrines, organizations, systems and rituals.
 However, the most attractive "horizontal cooperation ethics" (mutual assistance and relief) and "individual self-cooperation ethics" (salvation) in folk sects do not come from the orthodox three religions, but often come from Manichaeism or Maitreyaism.
 These characteristics of folk sects make them very different from the mainstream three religions and their harmony, and also make it difficult for them to be recognized by the official and elite classes, and the official Confucianism even less likely to be their organizer and leader.
 In this way, it is difficult for people to regard the "horizontal cooperation ethics" as the dominant ethics of folk sects, and folk sects will not help expand the "menu-style" ethics of Confucianism, Buddhism and Taoism, and thus cannot work with the three religions to build a "pluralistic unity" religious pattern.
-In addition, due to the lack of affinity between folk sects and the mainstream three religions, it is difficult for them to serve local and national well-being, and they can only focus
+In addition, due to the lack of affinity between folk sects and the mainstream three religions, it is difficult for them to serve local and national well-being, and they can only focus on the well-being of specific groups (communities and parties).
+Therefore, they are usually difficult to be recognized by non-believers.
+This means that in terms of the type of social cooperation ethics, partial equilibrium and overall equilibrium, there is a big gap between folk sects and the mainstream three religions, and it is inevitable that they will be suppressed by the official for a long time.